 Do a little more than you planned to, if you feel you can.
 This is the ultimate indication that you are becoming fitter, stronger and more conditioned to your workout.

-Use it, or lose it!
-It’s really that simple.
-There’s no right or wrong way – just be safe.
-Time spent dancing in front of the mirror to your favourite songs, or at a party can double as a great workout and stress relief.
+There’s no right or wrong way (safety is key).
+Time spent dancing in front of the mirror to your favourite songs or at a party can double as a great workout and stress relief.
 Take the dog for a walk, run around the park with the kids or drop a £1m cheque on a windy day and chase it.
 Alright, I’m being silly now but the point is to just move.
 Make your heart pump a little faster and get your muscles moving.

 Be Forgiving and Trust the Process

-If that funk does last longer than expected, try to think about the feeling of accomplishment you get after smashing a challenging workout.
-Be forgiving of yourself even when you do miss days but trust the process and don’t forget it is a process and you just need to continue.
+Think about the feeling of accomplishment you get after smashing a challenging workout.
+Be forgiving of yourself even when you do miss days but trust the process and don’t forget it is a process, when you’re ready dust yourself off and continue.

 Training with friends can help you stay motivated.
 Focus on the great mental benefits you get from fitness and not just on how you